WomenPlusPlus/deploy-impact-22-openedu-e/README.md

 - AI-based features facilitating the analysis of the new content and its moderation, as well as linking related materials
     - Moderation, Upload, Search, Recommendation,..
 - Semantic Search and Suggesting new Relevant Content for addition to the OpenEdu
-- Figma Prototype with UI/UX Design.
+- Figma Prototype with UI/UX Design
+- Extending the available content by suggesting new relevant content with web scrapers.

 To Enable a **structured, user-friendly, Informative, moderated, collaborative, and inclusive** Platform!